 - Including other family members.
 Regular meetings with other family who may have a vested interest in the older adult’s financial matters helps ensure everyone is up-to-date and on the same page, and can help prevent future conflict.
 Designate someone to take notes about any decisions made, and present each member of the family with a copy.

 - Planning for the future.
 As your loved one’s health or cognitive ability change in the future, it’s going to be important to have a strategy in place for additional action that may be needed, such as the need for a Power of Attorney, as well as for end-of-life decisions and asset distribution.

 If the senior is resistant to your help with his or her finances, it can sometimes help to bring in a trusted third-party professional, such as a financial advisor – and even the senior’s primary care physician – who can help the individual understand the value of getting financial affairs in order now.
 You may have to shelve the discussion in the short-term and revisit the subject down the road.

-Contact JFS Care at (213) 383-2273 for additional tips to help alleviate challenging conversations with the older adults you love, and to learn more about our dependable in-home elder care solutions.
+Contact JFS Care at (213) 383-2273 for additional tips to help alleviate challenging conversations with the older adults you love such as financial management for seniors, and to learn more about our dependable Burbank elder care solutions and solutions in the surrounding areas.
 Our qualified professionals can support a wide range of home health care in Burbank and surrounding areas; see our full service area.
 Contact us today for a free, in-home consultation.